In our family, and among our friends, there's a lot of grilling going on in the summer months.

 The cabbage and peppers are then thinly sliced and the onions diced and mixed with the vinaigrette.

 The croissants are spread with a butter and Dijon mustard mixture and then grilled:

 The sausages (in my case, Usingers all beef franks) are then thread onto skewers, crosshatch marks made around each hot dog, and then they are brushed with a soy, ketchup and minced garlic sauce...

-Adapted from Food & Wine with my variation on the slaw
+Adapted from Food and Wine with my variation on the slaw

 1 tablespoon plus 1 teaspoon honey